4RK4N/ttt-ffxiv/README.md

 channel; if it can't, the images are still posted and you get a note in the ephemeral confirmation.

+This module can be turned off with its on/off toggle in the [Web editor](#web-editor); while off, `/pic` and `/post` reply with a short "disabled" notice instead of posting.

 ### links-pics-vids-autothread (automatic threads)

 Replicates the old Mee6 behavior in the pics channels: when a (non-bot) user posts